Metaswitch/sprout/docs/IscInterface.md

 or modify calls as they go through Sprout.
 It receives an initial request from Sprout, and chooses whether to

-* Route (stateless proxy) the request back to Sprout for subsequent processing, optionally with modifications to headers or body.
+* Route (proxy) the request back to Sprout for subsequent processing, optionally with modifications to headers or body.

 * Act as a [B2BUA](https://en.wikipedia.org/wiki/Back-to-back_user_agent)
-  (stateful proxy), passing the request back to Sprout as directed by its internal business logic.
+  passing the request back to Sprout as directed by its internal business logic.
 It may fork the call, divert it to an alternate destination, etc.